2021 Handbook of Florida Water Regulation: Florida Pesticide Law

 What are restricted-use pesticides?

-Restricted-use pesticides are pesticides that even when used in accordance with its label, may cause unreasonable adverse effects on the environment or injury to the applicator other persons.
-The FPL restricts who may apply restricted-use pesticides to roughly the same three categories of applicators as FIFRA, only the FPL refers to these three categories as certified public applicator, certified private applicator, and certified commercial applicator.
+Restricted-use pesticides are pesticides that even when used in accordance with its label, may cause unreasonable adverse effects on the environment or injury to the applicator or other persons.
+The FPL restricts who may apply restricted-use pesticides to roughly the same three categories of applicators as FIFRA, only the FPL refers to these three categories as certified private applicator, certified commercial applicator, and certified public applicator.
 For the restrictions placed on each category of applicator, see FE588 (FIFRA).
 It is illegal to apply restricted-use pesticides without a certification and license.

 All EPA restricted-use pesticides are incorporated into the FDACS list by reference.
 FDACS has also issued its own list, however, so a pesticide could conceivably be restricted in Florida while still open to general use under EPA rules.
-For information about pesticides classified for restricted use in Florida, see UF/IFAS site at http://pested.ifas.ufl.edu/restricted_use.html and UF/IFAS EDIS publication PI073 (Why Do We Use Pesticides?).
+For information about pesticides classified for restricted use in Florida, see UF/IFAS site at https://edis.ifas.ufl.edu/pi140 (Why Do We Use Pesticides?).

 What are anti-siphon requirements?

 The FPL requires that all irrigation systems that are used to administer crop management materials (e.g., pesticides and fertilizers) be equipped with anti-siphon devices to prevent the backflow of pesticide-contaminated or fertilizer-contaminated water into the aquifer.
-These rules also apply to pesticides pre-mixed with fertilizer, although such mixtures must be clearly labeled as such before they may be offered for sale, and to water supply lines of pesticide mixing-loading equipment.
+These rules also apply to pesticides pre-mixed with fertilizer, although such mixtures must be clearly labeled as such before they may be offered for sale.
+The anti-siphon requirements also apply to water supply lines of pesticide mixing-loading equipment.
 The specifications for anti-siphon devices are spelled out in the rules promulgated by FDACS.

 What are the penalties under FPL?